 An easy 45-minute drive up Interstate 70 from Denver lands you smack dab in the middle of beautiful downtown Georgetown, one of Colorado’s definitive “small but mighty” attractions in the state’s many historic gold mining towns.

-First established in 1859 during the Gold Rush, Georgetown is tucked into a valley corridor some might call “breezy.”
+First established in 1859 during the Gold Rush, this mining town is tucked into a valley corridor some might call “breezy.”
 The elevation is 8,530 breathtaking feet above sea level.

-Shopping and dining are delightful reasons to take your time exploring the quaint town, and you’ll want to check out the Georgetown Loop Railroad as well.
+Check out the Georgetown Loop Scenic Narrow Gauge Railroad as well.
 The line connects Georgetown with nearby (and uphill) Silver Plume, gaining 640 feet in elevation during the two miles up.
 You’ll also cross four trestles as you travel through the steep-sided, narrow Clear Creek Canyon.

-And while I-70 provides a quick route to Summit County and its four ski areas and incredible array of outdoor activities and events, Guanella Pass is the perfect opportunity to put your car into “mosey” gear and do some serious sightseeing.
+And while I-70 provides a quick route to Summit County and its four ski areas and an incredible array of outdoor activities and events.
+Guanella Pass (a seasonal road, closes in late November, and opens on Memorial Day) is the perfect opportunity to put your car into “mosey” gear and do some serious sightseeing.
 You won’t regret a moment!